SumoLogic/sumologic-otel-collector/pkg/exporter/sumologicexporter/README.md

     # maximum connection timeout is 55s, default = 30s
     timeout: <timeout>

+    # name of the client in Sumo Logic
+    client: <client>

     # defines if timestamp for logs should be set to 0,
     # it indicates that backend will extract timestamp from logs,
     # this option affects OTLP format only